Floflis/blog-source/content/post/iso-of-17gb-we-need-to-compress-it.md

 ---
 author: "Daniell Mesquita"
-title: .ISO of 17.4 GB!
+title: ISO of 17.4 GB!
 We need to compress it
 date: 2019-07-01T16:13:27-04:00
 tags: ["development", "logs"]
 categories: ["logs"]